ESSSO-EN/RedmineTimeLoggerGPT/README.md

 The code is not yet refactored.
-This is just a simple tool which will help me at work and but do have plans on adding few features in the near future.
+This is just a simple tool which will helps me at work and but do have plans on adding few features in the near future.